vinccenttt/gsap-aseq/README.md

 # **Introduction**

-GSAP-ASEQ is a library facilitates the creation of animated sequences.
+GSAP-ASEQ is a library that facilitates the creation of animated sequences.
 An animated sequence consist of multiple views and incorporates smooth transitions.
 Check out [this example](https://vinccenttt.github.io/anomaly-heatmap-aseq/) to get a better idea of what this all is about.
 The provided animated sequence was developed with the gelp of this library.

 <br/>